wistia/wistia-open-docs/_posts/2012-07-03-player-id-tag.md

 ## URL Query String Approach

-The custom query string URL approach produces a link like this: <span class="code">http://your-video-URL.com?wemail=example@mail.com</span>.
+The custom query string URL approach produces a link like this:

+<pre><code class="language-markup">http://your-video-URL.com?wemail=example@mail.com</code></pre>

-If you have access to the user's email address (through log-in or form submittal, etc.) you can replace the 'example@mail.com' string with this information.
+If you have access to the user's email address (through log-in or form submittal, etc.) you can replace the <span class="code">example@mail.com</span> string with this information.
 Note, the URL on the page where the video is embedded (and played from) must have the custom query string.

 ---